NatXiao/LasISC-Hostel/README.md

 # LasISC-Hostel

 ## Description
-This project represent a managment of one hotel (Clients, chambers, reservations, services) in a database.
-We are using PostGres for this.
+This project represent a managment of one hotel (Clients, rooms, reservations, services) in a database.
+We are using PostgeSQL for this.
 The time we have for this is 2 weeks.

 ## Why this choice?